fpgaemu/fpgaemu/docs/mig.rst

 Open the ``example_top`` module and comment out the entire traffic generator instantiation.
-It will have a comment above it stating *The traffic generation module instantiated below drives traffic (patterns) on the application interface of the memory controller.*
+It will have a comment above it stating *The traffic generation module instantiated below drives traffic (patterns) on the application interface of the memory controller*.

 Make sure to also disable all of the traffic generator-related source files: ``mig_7series_v4_2_axi4_tg.v``, ``mig_7series_v4_2_axi4_wrapper.v``, ``mig_7series_v4_2cmd_prbs_gen_axi.v``, ``mig_7series_v4_2_data_gen_chk.v``,